 To test silver with vinegar at home put your silver item in a vinegar-filled container and wait 48h.
 A black residue will form on the surface of the silver item if your silver object is genuine.

-Silver interacts with vinegar by starting to oxidize much more rapidly and visibly so you can use vinegar to see if your silver ring, bracelet, chain, necklace, bar, coin or anything else is fake or real.
+Silver interacts with vinegar by starting to oxidize much more rapidly and visibly so you can use vinegar to see if your silver ring, watch, bracelet, chain, necklace, band, armband, earring, stud, bar, coin or anything else is fake or real.

-Testing silver with vinegar works, but it’s slow and other methods I covered here are much faster.
+Testing silver with vinegar works, but it’s slow and some of the other methods I covered in my guide are much faster.

 Testing silver authenticity with vinegar (instructions)